A variant of a Dwyer-Kan theorem for model categories: Homotopy model structure

 where the left adjoint is pointing from left to right.

 This is a Quillen pair because the right adjoint obviously preserves fibrations and trivial fibrations.
-Now we localize the projective model structure and obtain the homotopy model structure on the right hand side.
+Now we localize the projective model structure and obtain the homotopy model structure on the right-hand side.
 The identity functors still form an adjoint pair

-where $S_{\text{ho}}^{\cat A}$ denotes the homotopy model structure.
+where $\sS_{\text{ho}}^{\cat A}$ denotes the homotopy model structure (which we have assumed to exist).
 This adjoint pair is still a Quillen pair, as a composition of the previous adjunction with the Quillen pair arising from the left Bousfield localization of the projective model structure.
-To show that this is a Quillen equivalence we will use \cite[Cor.~1.3.16]{Hovey}.
-The left adjoint reflects weak equivalences, since the fibrant approximation in the homotopy model structure (precomposition with the fibrant replacement in \cat A and the levelwise fibrant replacement in \sS) can only change the values of a functor in fibrant objects up to a weak equivalence.
+To show that this is a Quillen equivalence we will use \cite[Cor.~1.3.16(b)]{Hovey}.
+The left adjoint reflects weak equivalences between cofibrant objects, since the fibrant approximation in the homotopy model structure (approximation by the levelwise fibrant homotopy functor constructed in Proposition~\ref{homotopy-approx}) can only change the values of a bifibrant-projectively cofibrant functor in fibrant objects up to a weak equivalence.

-It remains to show that for every fibrant (homotopy) functor $F\in \cal S_{\text{ho}}^{\cat A}$, the natural cofibrant replacement map $i\colon \tilde F \to F$ (in $\cal S_{\text{fib-proj}}^{\cat A}$) is still a weak equivalence in the homotopy model structure.
-Since the cofibrant replacement is taken in the fibrant-projective model structure, $i$ induces a weak equivalence between the values of the functors in fibrant objects.
-Applying on $i$ the fibrant replacement procedure in the homotopy model structure, we obtain a levelwise weak equivalence, i.e., $i$ is an $\cal H$-equivalence. \end{proof}
+It remains to show that for every fibrant (homotopy) functor $F\in \cal S_{\text{ho}}^{\cat A}$, the cofibrant replacement map $i\colon \tilde F \to F$ in the bifibrant-projective model structure $\cal S_{\text{bifib-proj}}^{\cat A}$ is a weak equivalence in the homotopy model structure.
+In other words, if we apply the homotopy approximation construction $Q$ from Proposition~\ref{homotopy-approx} we obtain a projective weak equivalence.
+Indeed, there is a projective weak equivalence $QF\simeq F$, since $F$ is a homotopy functor.
+Furthermore, $Q\tilde F$ is homotopy functor bifibrant-projectively equivalent to $\tilde F$, hence also to $F\simeq QF$.
+So, by the 2-out-of-3 property, $Qi\colon Q\tilde F\to QF$ is a bifibrant-projective weak equivalence of homotopy functors and hence is a levelwise weak equivalence as required. \end{proof}